Teach The Future Course

 -

-The pilot course is available for $47 (introductory price).
+This pilot course is available for $47 (introductory price).
 This helps us cover production costs and build future workshops and resources for educators across the region.